-RA Harrison Vineyards is a very unique winery in Napa as their entire production is focused on Botrysized late harvest wines.
-The first vintage was in 2006.
-Unlike the Sauterne style wine Roger made for Beringer he is at the whim of mother nature with his late harvest wines.
-He does not grow the Botrytis spores himself, rather he lets nature take its course.
-This is more risky as Botrytis spores need certain conditions late in the year to actually grow and some years they do not develop at all, and or do not develop to the extent that you need.
+The first vintage of R.A.
+Harrison was in 2006.
+Unlike the Sauterne style wine Roger made for Beringer he is at the whim of mother nature with his own late harvest wines.
+He does not grow the botrytis spores himself, rather he lets nature take its course.
+This is riskier as botrytis spores need certain conditions late in the year to actually grow and some years, they do not develop at all, and or do not develop to the extent needed.

-Other trials of being a late harvest only winery are harvesting well after the rest of the vineyards in the valley have been picked.
-Roger lost a significant portion of one of his recent harvests due to flocks of birds who devastated one of his vineyard sources within a matter of a day or two.
-All his Sauvignon Blanc comes from the Gamble Vineyard in Yountville which has some of the most sought after Sauvignon Blanc fruit in the Napa area.
+Other challenges of being a late harvest only winery is harvesting well after the rest of the vineyards in the valley have been picked.
+Roger lost a significant portion of one of his harvests due to flocks of birds who devastated one of his vineyard sources within a matter of a day or two.
+All his Sauvignon Blanc comes from the Gamble Vineyard in Yountville which has some of the most sought-after Sauvignon Blanc fruit in Napa Valley.

-We tried his 2006 late harvest Sauvignon Blanc.
-This wine is best served at about 45 degrees and will of course open up and produce slightly different flavors and aromas as it warms up.
-This is a delightful wine that was tank fermented with lots of notes of honey on the nose.
-Ripe apricot and flavors of pear appear served at this temperature with hints of sage appearing on the palate as this wine warms and opens up.
-Priced right – this is a good value.
+The 2006 R.A.
+Harrison late harvest Sauvignon Blanc is best served at about 45 degrees and will of course open up and produce slightly different flavors and aromas as it warms up.
+This is a delightful wine that was tank fermented; it offers ample aromas of honey on the nose.
+Ripe apricot and flavors of pear appear served at this cold temperature with hints of sage showing on the palate as this wine warms and opens up.
+Priced reasonably – this is a good value.

-We also had the privilege of sampling a 50/50 blend of Sauvignon Blanc and Semillon which had not yet been bottled.
-These two varietals form the base for his higher end Nobility wine.
-It was tasting excellent at this young age with a nose that was more oak driven then the final product will actually be.
+We also had the privilege of sampling a 50/50 blend of Sauvignon Blanc and Sémillon which had not yet been bottled.
+These two varieties form the base for the higher end Nobility wine.
+It was tasting excellent at this young age with a bouquet more oak driven then the final product will actually reflect.
 This wine spends 18 months in oak and then another year in bottle.
 By the end of its year of bottle aging, the fruit flavors will come around and the oak will subside.

 Subsequently we tried 2008 and 2009 vintages of the Nobility.
 The 2009 vintage was harvested at a higher sugar level.
 Both vintages are rich examples of this type of wine – to be savored slowly enjoying the complexities of flavor across the palate.
 These wines will only get better as they age.

-Based on Roger’s work at Beringer with their late harvest wines, it can be theorized that his own wines will age extremely well.
-The older vintages usually gain in color turning more amber and picking up nutty flavors including caramel and crème Brule.
-You can find their wine locally at the St. Helena Wine Merchants in St. Helena.
+Based on Roger’s work at Beringer with their late harvest wines, it can be theorized that his own wines will age extremely well and he already has the track record with R.A.
+Harrison to prove this.
+Note that the older vintages usually gain in color turning more amber and picking up nutty flavors including caramel and crème Brule.